sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='get-record-by-reponse-tracking-code'>Get a Contact Record by the Response Tracking Code</a>

-Retrieve a subject contact record using a response tracking code.
-The record is returned in a collection of one item.
+Here is an example of retrieving a subject contact record using a response tracking code.
+The record is returned in a collection that contains only one item.

 **Request**
 ```